kaiogama18/kaiogama18/README.md

 ## 💬 At the moment:

-- 🔭 I’m currently working on Wedo e-commerce
+- 🔭 I’m currently working on Inner Silence the Game
-- 🌱 I’m currently learning Lua
+- 🌱 I’m currently learning C++
 - 📫 Learning Unreal and Unity
 - 🤔 Creating character and props using Blender to test in my game "Sociedade Amazonense"
 ## Project: